MicrosoftDocs/well-architected/well-architected/security/monitoring.md

    Packet capture tracks traffic in and out of virtual machines.
 You can use it to run proactive captures based on defined network anomalies, including information about network intrusions.

-   For an example, see [Scenario: Get alerts when VM is sending you more TCP segments than usual](/azure/network-watcher/network-watcher-alert-triggered-packet-capture).
+   For an example, see [Monitor networks proactively with alerts and Azure Functions using Packet Capture](/azure/network-watcher/network-watcher-alert-triggered-packet-capture).

 ### Identity